kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 If you want a specific port number, you can specify a value in the `nodePort` field.
 The control plane will either allocate you that port or report that the API transaction failed.
-This means that you need to take care about possible port collisions yourself.
+This means that you need to take care of possible port collisions yourself.
 You also have to use a valid port number, one that's inside the range configured for NodePort use.
 -->